golang/proposal/design/go2draft-type-parameters.md

 A type argument satisfies a type constraint with a type list if the type argument or its underlying type is present in that type list.
-If we permitted interface types with type lists outside of type constraints, then using a list of non-predeclared defined types would mean that only those types would implement the interface.
+If in some future language version we permit interface types with type lists outside of type constraints, this rule will make them usable both as type constraints and as sum types.
+Using a list of defined types would mean that only those exact types would implement the interface, which is to say that only those exact types could be assigned to the sum type.
-Using a list of predeclared types, and/or type literals, would mean that any type defined as one of those types would implement the interface.
+Using a list of predeclared types and/or type literals would mean that any type defined as one of those types would implement the interface or be assignable to the sum type.
-There would be no way to restrict the interface type to only accept a predeclared type or a type literal.
+There would be no way to write a sum type to accept only a predeclared type or type literal and reject types defined as those types.
-That might be acceptable for the cases where people want to use sum types.
+That restriction is likely acceptable for the cases where people want to use sum types.

 ### Mutually referencing type parameters